vindai/ChatBot_Updated/README.md

 # Chatbot_Techfetch
-Data Folder : Stores config files and input training data config : Contains the config_spacy json file models : Directory under which the trained model gets stored #Chatbot.py: Its an entry which gets user message from vind.ai page , runs it through model and returns the response #Model.py: Every time model gets loaded from this saved directory
+Data Folder : Stores input training data config : Contains the config_spacy json file models : Directory under which the trained model gets stored #Chatbot.py: Its an entry which gets user message from vind.ai page , runs it through model and returns the response #Model.py: Every time model gets loaded from this saved directory